Ondine (play): Act 2

 The Illusionist has one more scene.
 Bertha is revealed to be not a princess, but the long lost daughter of Auguste and Eugenie.
 When Bertha refuses to acknowledge her true parents, the king banishes her until she apologizes.
-She leaves sobbing but, at Ondine's urging, is soon forgiven.
+She leaves sobbing, but at Ondine's urging, she is soon forgiven.
 After the events of this disastrous day, Ondine laments, "Oh, how difficult it is to live among you, where what has happened can never again not have happened.
 How terrible to live where a word can never be unspoken and a gesture can never be unmade."

 Act 3

 Act Three takes place in the courtyard of castle of the Wittenstein.
 Five years have passed.
 Hans has deceived Ondine with Bertha, and Ondine has long since vanished.
 It is the morning of the day of the marriage of Bertha and Hans.
 But Hans is troubled.
 He tells Bertha, that she should have married a man full of pride and joy.
 He complains, "Oh Bertha, how she lied to me, that woman!"
 Bertha points out that Ondine was no woman, "you married a creature of another world.
 You must forget her."
 Hans remembers the day that Ondine left and asks, "But why does she proclaim to the world that she deceived me with Bertram?"
 In addition to being preoccupied with Ondine, Hans is worried because the servants are starting to speak in poetry and there is a Wittenstein legend that this always happens just before misfortune strikes.
 Two fishermen arrive.
 The second fisherman is the Old One.
 They have caught Ondine.
 Two judges from the inquisition are summoned and immediately put her on trial.
 Ondine is brought in draped in the net in which she was caught.
 She does not deny being an Ondine and proclaims to all who will listen that she deceived Hans with Bertram.
 The judge asks Hans to clearly state the exact nature of his complaint.
 Hans says, "My complaint?
 My complaint is the complaint of all mankind.
 I claim the right to be left in peace in a world that is free of intrusions by these creatures.
 Has there never been an age when they did not afflict us?"
 The judge answers, "An age?
 There has never been a moment."
 But the other judge says, "Yes, there was once a moment.
 For that instant, the whole world was single-hearted, at play, at peace — and yet I tasted for the first time a certain loneliness."